 - Funding US assets by US dollar borrowings and local retained earnings.
 This means that the impact of movements in the exchange rate is limited to accounting adjustments in the Group's consolidated accounts.
-An accounting loss of £31.7 million (2020 gain of £20.6 million) arises in reserves mainly on the re-translation of the opening net book value of assets in the USA - Incurring all costs used to generate US dollar rental income in US dollars
+An accounting profit of £15.2 million (2021 loss of £31.7 million) arises in reserves mainly on the re-translation of the opening net book value of assets in the USA - Incurring all costs used to generate US dollar rental income in US dollars